-As at the date of this Base Prospectus, under statutory reporting, banks in Qatar report the LCR, and under the "observation period" the NSFR and LAR and the periodic reporting requirements of the QCB in relation to such ratios (see "Risk Factors - Risks Relating to the Bank - The Bank may be subject to increased capital requirements or standards due to new governmental or regulatory requirements and changes in perceived levels of adequate capitalisation, and may also need additional capital in the future in the event of worsening economic conditions, which capital may be difficult to obtain").
+As at the date of this Base Prospectus, under statutory reporting, banks in Qatar report the liquidity coverage ratio (the "LCR"), and under the "observation period" the net stable funding ratio (the "NSFR") and the periodic reporting requirements of the QCB in relation to such ratios (see "Risk Factors - Risks Relating to the Bank - The Bank may be subject to increased capital requirements or standards due to new governmental or regulatory requirements and changes in perceived levels of adequate capitalisation, and may also need additional capital in the future in the event of worsening economic conditions, which capital may be difficult to obtain").

-As at 31 December 2022, the Bank's results were satisfactory with its CAR standing at 17.3 per cent. and above the QCB requirements of a minimum CAR of 14 per cent.
+As at 31 December 2023, the Bank's results were satisfactory with its CAR standing at 14.9 per cent. and above the QCB requirements of a minimum CAR of 14.12 per cent.

 The Bank completed its first international Additional Tier 1 Capital issuance in March 2021 by issuing U.S.\$500,000,000 unsecured perpetual non call five-year instruments (the "2021 AT1 Instrument") in accordance with Basel III rules and regulations and QCB instructions.
-In addition to the 2021 AT1 Instrument, the Bank previously issued Additional Tier 1 Capital in February 2016 by issuing QAR 2.0 billion unsecured perpetual non-cumulative unlisted Tier 1 instruments and in December 2013 by issuing QAR 2.0 billion unsecured perpetual non-cumulative unlisted Tier 1 instruments (the "AT1 Instruments") in accordance with Basel III rules and regulations and OCB instructions.
+In addition to the 2021 AT1 Instrument, the Bank previously issued Additional Tier 1 Capital in February 2016 by issuing QAR 2.0 billion unsecured perpetual non-cumulative unlisted Tier 1 instruments (the "AT1 Instruments") in accordance with Basel III rules and regulations.
+The Bank's prior Additional Tier 1 Capital issuance in December 2013 of QAR 2.0 billion unsecured perpetual non-cumulative unlisted non-cumulative unlisted Tier 1 instruments (the "AT1 Instruments") in accordance with Basel III rules and regulations and QCB instructions.
+The Bank's prior Additional Tier 1 Capital issuance in December 2013 of QAR 2.0 billion unsecured perpetual non-cumulative unlisted Tier 1 instruments (the "1 1 instruments") accordance in December 2013 of QAR 2.0 billion unsecured perpetual non-cumulative unlisted Tier 1 instruments (the "1 1 instruments") in accordance with Basel III rules and regulations and QCB instructions.
 The Bank's prior Additional Tier 1 Capital issuance in December 2013 of QAR 2.0 billion unsecured perpetual non-cumulative unlisted Tier 1 instruments was the first such issue in Qatar and in the Middle East under the Basel III regulations.
 The 2021 AT1 Instrument and AT1 Instruments rank junior to all unsubordinated payment obligations of the Bank, including depositors, and to all subordinated payment obligations of the Bank which rank, or are expressed to rank, senior to the claims in respect of the 2021 AT1 Instrument and the AT1 Instruments, pari passu to all current and future subordinated obligations of the Bank which rank, or are expressed to rank, pari passu with claims in respect of the 2021 AT1 Instrument or the AT1 Instruments and senior to the rights and claims of holders of the issued ordinary shares of the Bank and all payment obligations of the Bank in respect of its other Common Equity Tier 1 Capital.
 The 2021 AT1 Instrument and the AT1 Instruments have no fixed redemption date and the Bank is only able to redeem the instruments in limited circumstances, namely regulatory/tax redemption and other general redemption conditions, that would ordinarily be expected to be seen in such instruments, solely at the Bank's discretion and subject to the QCB's approval.
 The Bank may be required to write-off the 2021 AT1 Instrument or the AT1 Instruments if a "loss absorption" event is triggered.